Xueta: The end of the Old Regime (1812–1868)

-In 1857, La sinagoga balear o historia de los judios de Mallorca (The Balearic synagogue or the history of the Jews of Majorca) was published and signed by Juan de la Puerta Vizcaino.
+In 1857, La sinagoga balear o historia de los judios de Mallorca (The Balearic synagogue or the history of the Jews of Mallorca) was published and signed by Juan de la Puerta Vizcaino.
 A good part of this book reproduced Faith Triumphant and would be replicated a year later with the work Un milagro y una mentira.
 Vindicación de los mallorquines cristianos de estirpe hebrea (A miracle and a lie.
-Vindication of the Majorcan Christians of Hebrew lineage).
+Vindication of the Mallorcan Christians of Hebrew lineage).

 Although the ideological duality within the Xueta community can be traced back to a time prior to the inquisitorial trials, it was in this context of violent sudden changes that it became clear that one faction, clearly a minority, yet influential, was declaredly liberal, later republican, and moderately anticlerical, fighting for the liquidation of all traces of discrimination; and another, probably the majority, yet almost imperceptible in historical records, was ideologically conservative, fervently religious, and wanted to go as unnoticed as possible.
 At root, both strategies wished to attain the same goal: the disappearance of the Xueta issue, although they wanted to resolve it in different ways: one by making the injustice visible and the other by blending into the surrounding society.

 Coinciding with these progressive periods, the Xuetes formed social clubs and associations of mutual aid; it is also during this time that they gained positions in political institutions via the liberal parties.